 - Negotiating a Mergers and Acquisitions Transaction

 - Week One: Law in a Global Context - Anti-Corruption and International M&A

 - American Bar Association, White Collar Crime Committee

 - American Bar Association, International Anti-Corruption Committee

-III.
 Helpful White Collar/FCPA Resources

 - White Collar Crime Law Prof Blog

 - 1L Private Practice Series –presentation by Schiff Harding (found on this page)